houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 D. Representing a number N as a function that calls another arbitrary function N times is commonly known as the Church Numerals.

-E. We can represent other arithmetic operations such as substraction and division using Church Encodings.
+E. We can represent other arithmetic operations such as subtraction and division using Church Encodings.
 Find out more [here](https://en.wikipedia.org/wiki/Church_encoding "here").
 We can do exponentiation as follows:

 ```
 "^" = N => M => F => V => (M(N))(F)(V)